rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 to all who play it.
 Just make sure to follow the instructions on how to get into the "Ferris the Crab" movie room.

-It's playable in browser on [itch][dayatmovies] and the code can be viewed on [GitHub][dayatmoviesgit].
+It's playable in-browser on [itch][dayatmovies] and the code can be viewed on [GitHub][dayatmoviesgit].

 [dayatmovies]: https://ramirezmike2.itch.io/a-day-at-the-movies